Why do we do annual performance evaluations at Wright State University?

 Explanations and examples of the level of performance expected for each of the rating categories can be found beginning on page 14 of the Guidebook for the Wright State University Performance Evaluation Process.

 What is the difference between a Development Plan and a Performance Improvement Plan?

-A brief explanation of the differences between a Development Plan and a Performance Improvement Plan can be found on page 19 of the Guidebook to the Wright State University Performance Evaluation Process.
+A brief explanation of the differences between a Development Plan and a Performance Improvement Plan can be found on page 19 of the Guidebook for the Wright State University Performance Evaluation Process.

 What should be included in a goal or objective to make it most effective?

 Information about setting goals and objectives can be found on page 20 of the Guidebook for the Wright State University Performance Evaluation Process.